euruko/euruko2016.github.io/source/blog/2016-08-29-diversity-tickets.html.markdown

 ## Sponsorship

-Do you feel you represent a minority?
-Or maybe you represent the LGBTQ community?
+Do you feel you represent a minority or the LGBTQ community?
 Are you a student who cannot afford the price of admission?

 If the answer to any of the questions above is **YES**, and you are passionate about Ruby, we want to have you here!